 Figure 5: Fresh and frozen salmon

 Fish is usually frozen to preserve it for longer periods of time.
 However, the quality of frozen fish is much lower than fresh fish.
 That’s why fraudulent practices often times try to substitute a frozen/thawed fish in place of a fresh fish.
 When a fish is frozen, there are some chemical and physical variations that are imperceptible by sensory organs and the NIR spectroscopy is one way to detect these tiny changes.
-As an example of use of NIR spectroscopy to differentiate between a frozen/thawed and fresh fish, one can refer a study in which sword fish was studied for its freshness or frozen/thawed quality using NIR spectra in the range 1100-2500 nm (Reference 9).
-After applying the chemomterics method PLS-DA a 93% successful classification was obtained.
+As an example of use of NIR spectroscopy to differentiate between a frozen/thawed and fresh fish, one can refer to a research in which sword fish was studied for its freshness or frozen/thawed quality using NIR spectra in the range 1100-2500 nm (Reference 9).
+After applying a chemomterics method PLS-DA a 93% successful classification was obtained.

 Allied Scientific Pro’s NIR Spectrometer

 Allied Scientific Pro offers the Nirvascan spectrometer which uses Texas Instruments Digital Light Processing (DLP) technology.
 There are two ranges that are available whicih are 900-1700 nm and 1350-2150 nm.
 The spectrometer suitable for fish impurity detection is the reflective model which is a portable Spectrometer.
 The NIR spectrum can be recorded in a few seconds by the press of a button.
 The following link has more information about this spectrometer.

 1-Approaching authenticity issues in fish and seafood products by qualitative spectroscopy and chemometrics, S. Ghidini et.al, Molecules, 2019, 24, 1812

 2-Quality evaluation of fish by hyperspectral imaging, chapter 8 of Hyperspectral imaging for food quality analysis and control, edited by Da-Wen Sun, Decmeber 2010.